Lingotek/filesystem-connector/README.md

 [![Lingotek Filesystem Connector](http://img.youtube.com/vi/CbsvVar2rFs/0.jpg)](http://www.youtube.com/watch?v=CbsvVar2rFs)

-Next, is a video that demonstrates how a folder can be watched for new files and changes for automating the translation process... (see: ''ltk watch --help'')
+Next, is a video that demonstrates how a folder can be watched for new files and changes for automating the translation process...

 [![Lingotek Filesystem Connector](http://img.youtube.com/vi/CTRm-ythnPI/0.jpg)](https://youtu.be/CTRm-ythnPI)